-Simple recipe for how to make fried green tomatoes.
-Green tomatoes are are coated with flour, dipped in eggs, and then finally dredged in a light and crispy cornmeal coating.
+Fried green tomatoes are a Southern food favorite.
+Sliced green tomatoes are are coated with flour, dipped in eggs, and then finally dredged in cornmeal coating before frying to a light golden brown.

-They are synonymous with Southern cooking, but truth is, they likely didn’t originate here.
-You may be surprised to learn they have been traced back to Jewish cooking in the Mid and Northwest at the turn of the last century.
+Fried green tomatoes are synonymous with Southern cooking, but truth is, they likely didn’t originate here.
+You may be surprised to learn they can be traced back to Jewish cooking in the Mid and Northwest at the turn of the last century.
 So how did they become known as a Southern food?
 You can thank Fannie Flagg’s novel, Fried Green Tomatoes.

 But the idea behind them is a practical one.
 If you’ve ever grown tomatoes, sometimes it seems like it takes forevvvver for them to ripen.
 Not so long ago, when people didn’t have air-conditioned grocery stores full of food on every street corner, you grew your own food and made due with what you had.
 Green tomatoes aren’t unedible, but they sure don’t taste good in their natural state.
 Anything tastes better fried, right?